PAWS TO THINK

-Cats are relatively independent animals but count on their human "parents" for nourishment, shelter, care, and attention.
+Cats are largely independent animals but count on their human caretakers for nourishment, shelter, care, and attention.
 Although cheaper to own than many other types of pets, the lifetime cost of responsible cat ownership -- an average 15 years -- can still range from $8,000 to $11,000.
 In time for Adopt-A-Cat Month in June, we compiled 15 tips to help raise a cat while keeping costs under control.

 Mixed-breed cats are the cheapest to own.
 They are less costly to insure and veterinary fees are often lower than for purebreds.
 The genetic diversity in mixed breeds also renders them less prone to illness and genetic diseases, and they enjoy the longest life expectancy in the cat world.

 Rescue shelters offer the cheapest way to get a pet cat.
 Most provide an up-to-date medical history and ensure the animal has the needed inoculations.
 Avoid taking in a stray; without information about the cat's past and its current health, the money you think you're saving will likely be spent anyway.
 A stray cat needs a thorough veterinary checkup and vaccinations.

 Grooming is an ongoing necessity for long-haired cats, and an added expense.
 Many owners report that the need increases with age because older cats struggle to manage self-care on their own.
 Keeping a short-haired cat groomed is rarely pricey, though.